ror-community/ror-site/content/blog/2023-06-04-europepmc-case-study.md

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

 My pleasure.
 Thanks for your time.

 {{% callout color="green" icon="no-icon" %}}

-See also the [press release](https://www.eurekalert.org/news-releases/984137) about EuropePMC's incorporation of ROR into its Grant Finder.
+See also the [press release](https://www.eurekalert.org/news-releases/984137) about Europe PMC's incorporation of ROR into its Grant Finder.
 Contact <amanda@ror.org> with any questions.

 {{% /callout %}}